MaishaRahman98/demo2311/README.md

 Supports Bass, Guitar, and Drums tablatures.

 Guides:
 A complete User Manual is available for download.
-It is available on the peerScholar website or by this link.
+It is available on the peerScholar website or by this link: https://docs.google.com/document/d/11qnYmFJCw-nILIEpQRodOPCwSoYVgEUgQ-sIqxTE7V4/edit?usp=sharing